The Annual General Meeting of the Consultative Committee will be held at 5.00pm on the...

 Our school logo is representative of the Christian heritage and foundation of the school.
 The small flames are a symbol of the Holy Spirit from the time of Pentecost, whilst the ‘Chrismon’ symbol is an ancient sign for Christ as the risen Lord; its origins dating back to Roman times.
 Our school motto, ‘One in the Spirit’ also featured on the logo reinforces the power of the Holy Spirit to unify our community and bring us together.

-The School is a member of Independent Schools Victoria and also a founding member of the Victorian Ecumenical System of Schools (VESS).
+The School is a member of Independent Schools Victoria and also a founding member of the Victorian Ecumenical System of Schools (VESS), which is now Ecumenical Schools Australia.

 In 2019 there are 18 members educating over 17,700 students.